vaccovecrana/shax/README.md

 Pass in the following `Environment` or `System`  properties to configure:

 - `IO_VACCO_SHAX_DEVMODE` or `io.vacco.shax.devmode` to display messages like [pino-pretty](https://github.com/pinojs/pino-pretty) would.
 Defaults to `false`.
+- `IO_VACCO_SHAX_JULOUTPUT` or `io.vacco.shax.juloutput` to log messages using JUL as a log sink (primarily so that OTLP collectors can capture output without changes).
 - `IO_VACCO_SHAX_SHOWDATETIME` or `io.vacco.shax.showdatetime` to display or hide UTC times.
 Defaults to `true`.
 - `IO_VACCO_SHAX_LOGLEVEL` or `io.vacco.shax.loglevel` to set the root logger level.
 Defaults to `INFO`.
 - `IO_VACCO_SHAX_PRETTYPRINT` or `io.vacco.shax.prettyprint`, `true` to output formatted JSON, `false` to output a single line.
 Defaults to `false`.